ajbajb/ARTTECH3135-fall2018/docs/_posts/2018-08-01-githubCheatsheet.md

 `ESCAPE`, `:`, `w`, `q`, `ENTER`

-This will simply allow the merge to proceed with the default message.
+This will simply abort the commit so that you can try `git commit -m` again.

 If you would like to switch your default text editor to something simpler, like `nano`, configure git like this: